nlef/moonraker-telegram-bot/docs/config_sample.md

 #send_finished_lapse: true
 #	If you want to build the lapse, but do not want to send it, set this to false.
 Default is true.
 #manual_mode: false
-#	Ff True, only commands from gcode will manage timelapse.
+#	If True, only commands from gcode will manage timelapse.
 #	Default is false.
 ```